krishnamouli2/NLP/README.md

   - Mac Os users: https://docs.anaconda.com/free/anaconda/install/mac-os/

 Once you installed the anaconda in you local environment follows the following commands:
-*conda create -n env python=3.10 scikit-learn-intelex pandas
+*conda create -n env python=3.10 scikit-learn-intelex pandas seaborn *conda install -c conda-forge spacy
 The above command will create conda virtual enviroemnt and then install scikit-learn in a new enviroments will all the dependancies need to run the codes.

+Run Instruction
+1) unzip the all-narendra-modi-tweets.zip file after cloning the repo
+2) open the MODI Spacy & Sentiment Analysis.ipynb notebook to run the file